McNopper/ZeroInfinity/README.md

 The author gratefully acknowledges:

-- Ingeborg Kettern, for analysis at the Fachhochschule Furtwangen
-- Prof. Dr. Peter Fleischer, for algebra at the Fachhochschule Furtwangen
 - Eric Lengyel, for insightful questions during the more recent development of this work
 - AI assistants, for review, critique, and editorial support during the